 |months||-||The number of months (positive or negative) to add to the start_date, before returning the last day of the resulting month.|

-Note that, when supplying the start_date to the function, this should be input as either:
+Therefore the start_date argument for the Eomonth function should be input as either:

-The following spreadsheet shows examples of the Eomonth function.
+Column B of the following spreadsheet shows several examples of the Eomonth function.

-Further examples of the Excel Eomonth function are provided on the Microsoft Office website.
+For further examples of the Excel Eomonth function, see the Microsoft Office website.

 If you get an error from the Excel Eomonth function this is likely to be one of the following: